 - O come to the altar, by Elevation Worship.
 “Are you hurting and broken within, overwhelmed by the weight of your sin?
 Jesus is calling.”

 Additionally, I would like to give you this bookmark and a Scripture card which are reminders that your thoughts are important in learning how to forgive yourself.
-Simply download them.
-No email required.
+You can download them with the illustrations below.
+No email is required.

 If you have tried the suggestions above and are still struggling to forgive yourself, you may need professional help.
 There is no shame in doing this.
 Learning how to forgive yourself is too important, so do whatever it takes.
 You will be glad you did.